vgrichina/web4-deploy/README.md

    - web3.storage - pins content to IPFS network
 3. The smart contract's `web4_setStaticUrl` method is called to update the content URL

-The default web4-min contract provides these key features:
+The default [web4-min-contract](https://github.com/vgrichina/web4-min-contract) provides these key features:

 ### Single Page Application (SPA) Support
 The contract automatically handles SPAs by redirecting paths without file extensions to `index.html`.
 For example: